nccgroup/ScoutSuite/README.md

     $ python Scout.py azure --user-account

 You can also pass the credentials you want directly with command line arguments.
-The remaining one will be asked
+The remaining ones will be asked
 interactively:

     $ python Scout.py azure --username <USERNAME> --password <PASSWORD>